 Comparison of the promoter FHT activity in roots obtained using A. tumefaciens and A. rhizogenes

 The aforementioned procedures were applied to produce roots expressing the GUS gene under the promoter of FHT gene.
-The complete transformed plants with A. tumefaciens were previously reported15, using the binary vector pKGWFS7 containing the FHT promoter. has beenis Figure 4 shows GUS expression in transgenic hairy roots obtained by A. tumefaciens and roots of transgenic plants obtained by A. rhizogenes, respectively.
+The complete transformed plants with A. tumefaciens were previously reported15, using the binary vector pKGWFS7 containing the FHT promoter.
+Now, this binary vector has been used to produce new transformed hairy roots to compare the tissues where the promoter is active and therefore to test the hairy root system as a tool to study promoter activation.

+Figure 4 shows GUS staining in roots of transgenic plants obtained by A. tumefaciens (Figure 4A-B) and transgenic hairy roots obtained by A. rhizogenes (Figure 4C-F), respectively.
 As can be seen, roots transformed with A. tumefaciens and grown in vitro show blue staining in the endodermis (Figure 4A), a cell layer between the cortex and the stele.
 In more developed roots, the blue labelling is patchy in the external layer corresponding to the exodermis (Figure 4B).
-This binary vector was used to produce new transgenic hairy roots to determine the tissues where the FHT promoter was active and compare it with roots obtained using A. tumefaciens.
-In transformed hairy roots grown in hydroponics, the GUS marker was specifically located in the endodermis (Figure 4C, 4E), in the emergence of lateral roots (Figure 4D), in areas where the root broke, hence in the wound healing areas (Figure 4E), and in the exodermis (Figure 4F).
+In transformed hairy roots grown in hydroponics, the GUS marker was specifically located in the endodermis (Figure 4C, 4E), in the emergence of lateral roots (Figure 4D, 4E), in the wounded areas (Figure 4E) and in the exodermis (Figure 4F).
+The roots showed no GUS stain in negative controls that were either hairy roots without the PromFHT:GUS T-DNA cassette or wild type roots.

 [Place Figure 4 here]